kipronokoech/kipronokoech/README.md

   <li>📫 How to reach me: <i> on email <a href="#">kiprono@aims.ac.za</a>. </i></li>
 </ul>

 Hello I am Kiprono Elijah Koech - Data Scientist, Statistician and a Writer.
-I am natively Kenyan, current a Data Intelligence Analyst at <a href="https://sunking.com/"> Sun King</a>.
+I am natively Kenyan, currently a Data Intelligence Analyst at <a href="https://sunking.com/"> Sun King</a>.

-Previously a Research Fellow at Technische Universität Berlin, Germany; Master graduate from Stellenbosch University, South Africa; and Bachelor's Degree in Statistics graduate from Jomo Kenyatta University of Agriculture and Technology, Kenya
+Previously a Research Fellow at [Science of Intelligence, Technische Universität Berlin](https://www.scienceofintelligence.de/) in Berlin, Germany; Masters graduate of Applied Mathematics from [Stellenbosch University](http://www.sun.ac.za/english)  in Cape Town, South Africa; and Bachelor's Degree in Statistics graduate from [Jomo Kenyatta University of Agriculture and Technology](https://www.jkuat.ac.ke/) in Nairobi, Kenya.

 ## &#x270d; Blog & Writing